milliFlow: Scene Flow Estimation on mmWave Radar Point Cloud for Human Motion Sensing: Appendix

 \section{Appendix}

-The appendix is organized as follows: \begin{itemize}[leftmargin=*,label=$\bullet$] \item \cref{preliminary} illustrates more details about the mmWave radar we used for experiments and two deep learning layers for point cloud processing. \item \cref{implementation} presents more implementation details on sensor specifications, data preprocessing, evaluation metrics and network and application strategies. \item \cref{analysis} provides a sensitivity analysis of our scene flow network against aggregation mechanisms, test environment and the number of training subjects. \end{itemize}
+The appendix is organized as follows: \begin{itemize}[leftmargin=*,label=$\bullet$] \item \cref{preliminary} illustrates more details about the mmWave radar we used for experiments and two deep learning layers for point cloud processing. \item \cref{implementation} presents more implementation details on sensor specifications, data preprocessing, evaluation metrics and network and application strategies. \item \cref{analysis} provides a sensitivity analysis of our scene flow network against aggregation mechanisms, test environment and the number of training subjects. \item \cref{limit} explains several limitations to be considered for future work. \end{itemize}